-Picking an HVAC contractor is an important decision that shouldn’t be made without doing some investigating to make certain you’re making the best choice.
+Selecting an HVAC contractor is an important decision that shouldn’t be made without doing some investigating to make sure you’re making the correct choice.

-First, select a contractor who will ask you about your wants and needs and actually listen to you.
-With that noted, they should be able to show you up to four options from which you can select.
+First, choose a contractor who will ask you about your wants and needs and then listen to you.
+With that information, they should be able to present up to four options from which you can select.

-When they arrange your installation, is it when you wish to have it done, or when they can get to it?
+When they arrange your installation, is it when you wish to have it done, or when they can fit you in?
 Will your contractor pull a permit on every job?
-Doing so will ensure it meets all of your local codes.
+Doing so will make certain that it meets all of your local codes.

-HVAC system installation is not a DIY job and a successful installation requires a contractor that is skilled in a number of areas, from load calculation to piping and a lot of steps in between.
-You could get the best system, but if it’s improperly installed you may not get ideal performance.
+HVAC system installation is not a DIY job and a successful installation requires a contractor that is skilled in a variety of areas, from load calculation to piping and a bunch of steps in between.
+You could get the highest rated system, but if it’s not installed correctly you may not get the best performance.

 Here are a couple other questions to help you make the best choice while finding your HVAC contractor.

 NATE (North American Technician Excellence) is the largest nonprofit certification organization for HVAC technicians.
 Certified technicians have proven their knowledge in the HVAC industry by passing real-world and thorough tests developed by a committee of industry professionals.
 NATE-certified contractors have met the highest industry standards for knowledgeable installation and service.
 NATE certification will offer you peace of mind knowing your contractor has completed intense professional training.

 A professional HVAC company will be able to provide you with a list of recent customers that you can refer to and verify the quality of their company’s work.
 Chat with their list of references and ask about their project and if they’d recommend their work.